flatironinstitute/CryoLike/docs/source/usage/templateCreation.rst

  - a list of inputs ``list_of_inputs``: each input can be a path to a file (PDB, MRC), or a Numpy array or Torch tensor containing density data already loaded into memory.
-   File inputs are expected to contain a single model.
  - The path to an image descriptor file (see the :doc:`image settings documentation</usage/imageSettings>` for more details)
  - Whether or not to output plotted samples of the converted Templates (``output_plots``)